chrismear/ZeroVictory/README.md

 This is very hacky, assuredly buggy, written quickly, and tested only on Mac OS X 10.6.6 running on x86_64.
 YMMV.

 Basically, it checks your inbox message count whenever you move or delete messages out of it.
 Sometimes it fails because Mail takes a while to delete a message, even though it appears the message has already been deleted.
+If that happens, you can kick it into action by fetching your mail manually; or, just wait until Mail does it automatically and get a surprise delayed reward.

 Credits
 -------